CodeYourFuture/syllabus/docs/guides/intro-to-tests.md

 > 🔑 A **test** is any piece of code that **checks a certain unit of code** ( typically a function ) **behaves in a particular way**.

-For example, we could write a test to check that `createWordCount` behaves in a particular way when passed a string containing a single word.
+For example, we could write a test to check that `createWordCount` behaves in the way we described above when passed a string containing a single word.
 For this example, we're using a popular JavaScript testing framework called [Jest](https://jestjs.io/docs/getting-started) to write the test code.
 We'll examine the example below written using Jest, and then break down the different parts of the test code to understand how it all works.

 ```js
 test("will count the number of words for a single word string", function () {